-Nobody visits the Burren for its exciting modern attractions - the bizarre landscape, mainly located in County Clare (though extending just about into County Galway) itself is the attraction here, and all attractions are decidedly old.
-A bleak, scarred limestone plateau that is often (falsely) compared to the moon's surface, with few plants growing and only the occasional sheep navigating the crevices for another lump of grass.
+What awaits the adventurous traveler is a bleak, scarred limestone plateau that is often (falsely) compared to the moon's surface, with few plants growing and only the occasional sheep navigating the crevices for another lump of grass.
 Covering a vast stretch of land south of Galway Bay and running right to the shoreline, the inhospitable Burren is one of the top attractions you should see in Ireland.
 The limestone formations offer a stark contrast to the famous green landscapes of the Emerald Isle.

-But try to avoid the busy summer season to experience the desolation that makes the national park so famous.
+If you can, try to avoid the busy summer season to experience the desolation that makes the national park so famous.

 Visiting The Burren

 There are only a few roads crossing the limestone plateau, and in summer thousands of cars and tour buses crawl along these roads.
 If you have the chance, come at another time.
-With only a few hardy sheep about the Burren is best experienced in a small group or alone.
-Park the car at a convenient spot and walk a few hundred careful steps away from the road, negotiating fissures and the odd loose rock.
+With only a few hardy sheep to keep you company, the Burren is best experienced in a small group or alone.
+Park the car at a convenient spot and walk a few hundred careful steps away from the road, negotiating fissures and the occasional loose rock.
 Then look around you and experience the sensation of being the first explorer on another planet.

 Between Poulnabrone and the picturesque Black Head lighthouse, you'll find Aillwee Cave, one of Ireland's few showcaves.
 Tours explore the Burren "from below" here, and a very good farm shop is justly famed for its cheese.
 Or make your way to Kilfenora.
 This tiny town boasts a very small cathedral, high crosses and the interesting "Burren Centre".
 Here you will learn that the Burren is not as lifeless as it may seem, both flora and fauna are worth a second, closer look.